Harrogate's secret music guru is housing association officer by day

-By day he works for Harrogate Housing Association officer but, by night, Richard Jones is the secret music guru behind some of the biggest names in urban music.
+By day he works as a housing officer for Harrogate Housing Association but, by night, Richard Jones is the secret music guru behind some of the biggest names in urban music.

 Former St John Fisher's student Richard Jones' latest behind the scenes success is with former X Factor star Honey G who was famously ditched by Simon Cowell earlier in the year.

-Featuring a Lamborghini and a helicopter, the video has been the subject of much tabloid chatter in the national press including the likes of The Sun but was shot by Richard largely in Harrogate and North Yorkshire.
+Featuring an Audi R8 a white horse and a helicopter, the video has been the subject of much tabloid chatter in the national press including the likes of The Sun but was shot by Richard largely in Harrogate and North Yorkshire.

-It's the latest success for an unusual and unusually talented man who is happy to be behind the scenes.

 But such is his passion for music, his experience and expertise have grown in his spare time over nearly 20 years to make him the ultimate back room star.